top of page

 Our group meets monthly here at the Lamoille Valley Fish and Game Club April through November and at other nearby indoor locations January through March for non-shooting self defense topics.

-Meetings are open to women of all skill levels including beginners.
+Meetings are open to women of all skill levels.
 There’s always something for everyone.

 Contact us for more information.